 Investor Fireside Chat with Ying Ying Huang, Senior Associate, Icebreaker VC

 For a long time, Skåne Startups hosted monthly Investor Chats online.
-But true story, there is nothing more engaging and motivating like an in person event.
-So, eventually, Skåne Startups hosted its first offline investor event in a real, long time albeit taking all precautionary measures.
-In fact, it was our guest's first offline event since March 2020.
-Yay to that!
+But there is nothing more engaging and motivating than an in-person event.
+So, eventually, Skåne Startups hosted its first offline investor event in a really long time while taking all precautionary measures.

-We had the pleasure of hosting and interacting with one of the strongest cheerleaders of the entrepreneurial community, Ying Ying Huang, Senior Associate at Icebreake.vc.
-In a 'mysig' setting, Ying Ying highlighted why it is important to shape and support a business at the beginning of their entrepreneurial journey; what makes Icebreaker.vc an exception in early stage funding and how entrepreneurs should look at scaling up the business before considering team expansion.
+Skåne Startups had the pleasure of hosting and interacting with one of the strongest cheerleaders of the entrepreneurial community, Ying-Ying Huang, Senior Associate at Icebreaker.
+In a ´mysig´ setting, Ying Ying highlighted why it is important to shape and support a business at the beginning of their entrepreneurial journey; what makes Icebreaker exceptional in the pre-seed to seed stage funding and how entrepreneurs should think about hiring pipelines and option pools.

-Ying Ying recently joined the investment team of Icebreaker.vc as a Senior Associate.
-Before Icebreaker, she worked with the venture capital arm of Telia Company, the largest telecom operator in Northern Europe.
+Ying Ying recently joined the investment team of Icebreaker as a Senior Associate.
+Before Icebreaker, she worked with the venture capital arm of Telia, the largest telecom operator in Northern Europe.
 Having an international background, she has previous experience in investing in startups across Nordic and Baltic regions.
-Her expertise includes series A & B funding and driving collaborations between large companies and young startups.
+Her expertise includes seed A & B funding and driving collaborations between large companies and young startups.
 She is an alumnus of Stockholm School of Economics and National Taiwan University.